Non-degenerate near-parabolic renormalization: Invariant classes

 \end{theorem}

-\begin{proof} For $\omega = 0$, this theorem is the main result in \cite{Cheritat22}.
-We will not recreate the full argument here; we will instead examine the two main steps used by Ch\'eritat and observe that the same reasoning applies to general the $\omega$ case.
-For details, see \cite{Cheritat22}.
+\begin{proof} For $p/q = 0/1$, this theorem is the main result in \cite{Cheritat22}.
+For general $p/q$ the same argument can be applied; we will only consider the two main steps and observe that the same reasoning applies.
+For details we refer the reader to \cite{Cheritat22}.